zspitz/dlr/docs/dlr-overview/common-hosting-model.md

 ![ScriptEngine, ScriptSource, ObjectOperations](media/image5.png)

-<h2 id="level-three----full-control-remoting-tool-support-and-more">3.4 Level Three -- Full Control, Remoting, Tool Support, and More</h2>
+<h2 id="level-three----full-control-remoting-tool-support-and-more">3.4 Level Three &mdash; Full Control, Remoting, Tool Support, and More</h2>

 Level three engagement as a host gives you full control over the ScriptRuntime.
 There are many things hosts can do at this level from controlling runtime configuration, to handling runtime exceptions, to using remote ScriptRuntimes, to providing full programming tool support with completion, parameter info pop-ups, and colorization.